ome/ome-common-cpp/README.md

 to wrapping other libraries to make them usable with Modern C++ programming practices.

-It serves a similar purpose to the OME Common Java library, with some shared functionality, though for the most part they are quite different.
+It serves a similar purpose to the OME formats-common Java library, with some shared functionality, though for the most part they are quite different.

 Purpose